 #1 - Always ask before approaching someone else's horse

 Regardless of where you are, your child should never run up to an animal they're not familiar with.
 Horses have a range of personalities, and you never know what kind of reaction you might get.
 If the horse's owner is mounted on the horse or somewhere nearby, teach your children to always ask permission before approaching.
 The owner will let you know whether the horse is kind or wary toward strangers.
 If you can't find the owner, leave the horse alone.

 #2 - Announce your presence

 As prey creatures, a horse's first response to a surprise is always fear.
 They startle easily, and defense moves like kicking and biting are a natural reflex, not a malicious intent.
 Before your child approaches a horse, they should calmly announce themselves by speaking at a normal volume and pitch.
 This is another essential tip for child safety around horses.

 #3 - Approach from the side

 While horses have great peripheral vision, they have blind spots directly in front and behind them.
 Approaching a horse from one of those directions can be extremely dangerous.
-Instead, teach your children to always walk up to a horse from the side.
-Go to the horse’s shoulder, not their head, for a safer and less threatening greeting.
+Instead, teach your children this horse safety tip: Always walk up to a horse from the side.
+Go to the horse's shoulder, not their head, for a safer and less threatening greeting.